Uganda: Economy and infrastructure

 The Bank of Uganda is the central bank of Uganda and handles monetary policy along with the printing of the Ugandan shilling.

 In 2015, Uganda's economy generated export income from the following merchandise: coffee (US$402.63 million), oil re-exports (US$131.25 million), base metals and products (US$120.00 million), fish (US$117.56 million), maize (US$90.97 million), cement (US$80.13 million), tobacco (US$73.13 million), tea (US$69.94 million), sugar (US$66.43 million), hides and skins (US$62.71 million), cocoa beans (US$55.67 million), beans (US$53.88 million), simsim (US$52.20 million), flowers (US$51.44 million), and other products (US$766.77 million).

 Change in per capita GDP of Uganda, 1950–2018.
 Figures are inflation-adjusted to 2011 International dollars.

-The country has been experiencing consistent economic growth.
+Uganda has been experiencing consistent economic growth.
 In fiscal year 2015–16, Uganda recorded gross domestic product growth of 4.6 per cent in real terms and 11.6 per cent in nominal terms.
 This compares to 5.0 per cent real growth in fiscal year 2014–15.

-The country has largely untapped reserves of both crude oil and natural gas.
+Uganda has largely untapped reserves of both crude oil and natural gas.
 While agriculture accounted for 56 per cent of the economy in 1986, with coffee as its main export, it has now been surpassed by the services sector, which accounted for 52 per cent of GDP in 2007.
 In the 1950s, the British colonial regime encouraged some 500,000 subsistence farmers to join co-operatives.
-Since 1986, the government (with the support of foreign countries and international agencies) has acted to rehabilitate an economy devastated during the regime of Idi Amin and the subsequent civil war.
+Since 1986, the government, with the support of foreign countries and international agencies, has acted to rehabilitate an economy devastated during the regime of Idi Amin and the subsequent civil war.

 In 2012, the World Bank listed Uganda on the Heavily Indebted Poor Countries list.

 Economic growth has not always led to poverty reduction.
 Despite an average annual growth of 2.5 per cent between 2000 and 2003, poverty levels increased by 3.8 per cent during that time.
 This has highlighted the importance of avoiding jobless growth and is part of the rising awareness in development circles of the need for equitable growth not just in Uganda, but across the developing world.